Treats asthma and chronic idiopathic urticaria.

 - Missed dose: This medicine needs to be given on a fixed schedule.
 Be sure to keep all appointments.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 Warnings While Using This Medicine

 - This medicine will not stop an asthma attack that has already started.
-Your doctor may prescribe another medicine for you to use in case of an acute asthma attack.
-If the other medicine does not work as well, tell your doctor right away.
+Your doctor may prescribe another medicine for you to use in case of an asthma attack.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing